gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 Save this key for later use.

 ## 2. Fund a Creditcoin USC Testnet Address from Faucet
+Now that we're done funding an account on Sepolia, we also need to fund an account on Creditcoin USC Testnet.

+Otherwise our oracle query submission will fail due to lack of funds on our sending account on Testnet.

 TODO: Add faucet step here once faucet exists.
 Then replace any mention of testing key 0x45fbbc5105365822a75e09844a560445cbccf172da3087a94b5812e1871ef591

 ## 3. Obtain Infura API Key